Emily Brontë "Wuthering Heights" Summary and Plot Overview

 The summary of Wuthering Heights by Emily Brontë ends with Chapter 34.
 Heathcliff had been behaving oddly and eating less and less.
 He seemed to be seeing Catherine’s ghost frequently.
 He spent an entire night in the moors and returned happy.
 That night he was found dead in his bed.
 He was buried next to Catherine, and Cathy and Hareton will be married soon.

-If you're struggling with writing an essay on Wuthering Heights or need any type of homework help, Studyfy's professional coursework writing service and admission essay writing are here for you.
-Our team of experienced essay writers online is always ready to help, so don't hesitate to reach out to us and say, write a paper for me.
-Our writing services also include proofreading and essay editing, ensuring that your work is of the highest quality.
-Trust us to provide you with the best possible assistance and help you achieve academic success.
+If you’re struggling with writing an essay on Wuthering Heights or need any type of homework help, Studyfy’s online assignment help is here for you.
+Our team of experienced writers is always ready to assist, so don’t hesitate to reach out to us and say, write my homework.
+Our services also include do my Excel project for me and do my PowerPoint presentation, ensuring that your work is of the highest quality.
+Trust us to provide you with the best possible assistance and help you achieve academic success!